singleplatform-eng/django-tracking/README.rst

 Requirements
 ------------

-As far as I am aware, the only requirement for ``django-tracking`` to work is a modern version of Django.
-I developed the project on Django 1.0 alpha 2 and beta 1.
-It is designed to work with the newforms-admin functionality.

 If you wish to use a Google Map to display where your visitors are probably at, you must have a `Google Maps API key